Search for extraterrestrial intelligence: Technosignatures

-Other than astroengineering, technosignatures such as artificial satellites around exoplanets, particularly such in geostationary orbit, might be detectable even with today's technology and data, and would allow, similar to fossiles on Earth, to find traces of extrasolar life from long ago.
+Other than astroengineering, technosignatures such as artificial satellites around exoplanets, particularly such in geostationary orbit, might be detectable even with today's technology and data, and would allow, similar to fossils on Earth, to find traces of extrasolar life from long ago.

 Extraterrestrial craft are another target in the search for technosignatures.
 Magnetic sail interstellar spacecraft should be detectable over thousands of light-years of distance through the synchrotron radiation they would produce through interaction with the interstellar medium; other interstellar spacecraft designs may be detectable at more modest distances.
-In addition, robotic probes within the Solar System are also being sought out with optical and radio searches.
+In addition, robotic probes within the Solar System are also being sought with optical and radio searches.

 For a sufficiently advanced civilization, hyper energetic neutrinos from Planck scale accelerators should be detectable at a distance of many Mpc.